-This updated edition of Women in Parliament: Beyond Numbers Handbook covers the ground of women’s access to the legislature in three steps: It looks into the obstacles women confront when entering Parliament – be they political, socio-economic or ideological and psychological.
-It presents solutions to overcome these obstacles, such as changing electoral systems and introducing quotas, and it details strategies for women to influence politics once they are elected to parliament, an institution which is traditionally male dominated.
+First, it looks into the obstacles women confront when entering parliament, be they political, socio-economic or ideological and psychological.
+Second, it presents solutions to overcome these obstacles, such as changing electoral systems and introducing quotas.
+Third, it details strategies for women to influence politics once they are elected to parliament, an institution which is traditionally male dominated.

-Since the first handbook was published, the picture regarding women’s political participation has slowly changed.
-Overall the past decade has seen gradual progress with regard to women’s presence in national parliaments.
-This second edition incorporates relevant global changes in the past years presenting new and updated case studies.
+The original Handbook, published in 1998, was produced as part of International IDEA’s work on women and political participation.
+Since its release, the picture regarding women’s political participation has slowly changed.
+Overall, the past decade has seen gradual progress with regard to women’s presence in national parliaments.
+This second edition incorporates relevant global changes, presenting new and updated case studies.

-Women in Parliament: Beyond Numbers, written by politicians, researchers and activists, targets first and foremost women members of parliament and those campaigning for elected office.
-It is also of use to a wide range of actors working to promote the participation and representation of women in political structures as well as members of civil society, including activists, academics, researchers, journalists, and other stakeholders working to advance women in politics.
+Women in Parliament: Beyond Numbers, A Revised Edition will be of use to a wide range of actors working to promote the participation and representation of women in political structures, including activists, academics, researchers, journalists, and other stakeholders working to advance women in politics.

 Section 1.
 The Issues and the Obstacles